Code-Institute-Submissions/weather-app/README.md

 # Closing Notes:

-Developing this project first time I have used <strong>Bootstrap</strong> which I find was so helpful and capable helper.
+Developing this project first time I have used <strong>API</strong> which I find was challanging and not that straight forward either.
+My personal opinion is that javascript is not that easy to understand and I definitely know that I will have to work on it more to be completely comfortable using it.
-Then I got a hang on grid system I thought to myself that it is such a briliant thing and so handy for any website developer.
+I also used my old friend from my previous project <strong>Bootstrap</strong> which I think is amazing and so helpful whilst developing mobile apps because of it's grid system.
 It helped so much with layout of page and was mobile device friendly.
-For the further development of this project I would probably try to add more styling features such as zoom-in while image is clicked, sliding in heading of the page and maybe carousel for images to have an album not only couple images.
-I managed to make it work on all sizes of devices which I think was a challange for me and user was happy to see all the content on any device it has been tried on.
+For the further development of this project I would probably try to to use animation in a background and svg or gif weather icons which would make it even more live but I like it as it is now too.
+I also managed to make it work on all sizes of devices which was one of the main reasons because I will probably use it myself on my mobile phone from now.

-This project is created only for educational purpose to show admiration for this band.
+This project is created only for educational purpose to try and get data displayed from API.

 # Credits:

 * <a href="https://htmlcolorcodes.com/color-names/">Colour names and codes</a>
-* <a href="http://linkinparkweb.yaia.com/biography.html">Linkin Park biography</a>
 * <a href="https://www.cssmatic.com/box-shadow">Shadow box parameters</a>